Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

-The machine is sketched in Fig. \ref{fig:not_gate}a.
-It is composed of two parts, which we refer to as the \emph{collector} $(\ms{C})$ and the \emph{modulator} $(\ms{M})$.
-The collector consists of three interacting qubits connected to different environments (see Fig. \ref{fig:not_gate}a).
+The machine is sketched in Fig. \ref{fig:not_gate}A. It is composed of two parts, which we refer to as the \emph{collector} $(\ms{C})$ and the \emph{modulator} $(\ms{M})$.
+The collector consists of three interacting qubits connected to different environments.
 The first two qubits (denoted $\ms{C}_0$ and $\ms{C}_1$) are connected to two heat baths denoted $\ms{B}_0$ and $\ms{B}_1$, at inverse temperatures $\beta_0$ and $\beta_1$ respectively.
 The first bath $\ms{B}_0$ simply represents a reference bath, hence $\beta_0$ will simply be fixed to a certain value {and called the \emph{reference temperature.}} The second bath $\ms{B}_1$ will be used to encode the input of the computation.
 These two heat baths are supposed to have an infinitely large heat capacity, hence their temperature will remain constant during the time evolution of the machine.
 Finally, the third qubit of the collector (denoted $\ms{C}_z$) is connected to an environment $\ms{B}_z$ with a finite heat capacity $C$ (this can be viewed as a finite-size reservoir).
-They key point is that the temperature of $\ms{B}_z$ (we denote $\beta_z$ the inverse temperature) will evolve in time, and the final temperature (in the steady-state regime) will encode the output of the computation.
+They key point is that \chg{the inverse temperature $\beta_z$ of} $\ms{B}_z$ will evolve in time, and the final temperature (in the steady-state regime) will encode the output of the computation.

-To guide intuition, it is useful to think of the collector as a simple (three-qubit) thermal machine \cite{Linden_2010,Brunner2012}.
-When the input temperature is hot ($\beta_1\ll1$) the machine works as a refrigerator, i.e. cooling down the output environment $\ms{B}_z$.
-On the contrary, when the input temperature is cold ($\beta_1\gg1$) the machine works as a heat pump, heating up $\ms{B}_z$.
-Hence we see that the machine works as a sort of inverter for the temperature.
+To guide intuition, it is useful to think of the collector as a simple (three-qubit) thermal machine \cite{Linden_2010,Brunner2012} \chg{which we discussed in Sec. \ref{sec:three_qubits}}.
+When the input temperature is hot \chg{($\beta_1<\beta_0$)} the machine works as a refrigerator, i.e. cooling down the output environment $\ms{B}_z$.
+On the contrary, when the input temperature is cold \chg{($\beta_1> \beta_0$)} the machine works as a heat pump, heating up $\ms{B}_z$.
+Hence we see that the machine works as a sort of inverter for the temperature. \chg{We encourage the Reader to take a look at Fig. \ref{fig:regimes} which illustrates different regimes of operation of a three-qubit machine that is equivalent to the collector of the NOT gate.}